Dilek-Matrix/Dilek-Matrix/README.md

 ---

 ### 🚀 About Me:

-👀 I’m working on frontend development and trying to be fullstack developer.<br>
+👀 I’m working on frontend development and aspiring to become a full-stack developer.

-🌱 I’m currently getting better at HTML5, CSS3, JavaScript, React.<br>
+🌱 I’m currently refining my skills in HTML5, CSS3, JavaScript, and React.

-📫 How to reach me: dilekince04@gmail.com
+📬 How to reach me: dilekince04@gmail.com

 🌟 Passionate about building responsive, accessible, and user-friendly web applications.
-Always eager to learn new technologies and improve my coding skills.
+Always eager to learn new technologies and continuously improve my coding skills.

 ## 🌐 Socials: